james-t-larson/neutral-times-api/taskell.md

 - When updating a prompt it should set sentiment and usage to back to 0
 - Use Git integration with SimpleCov to ensure that any change has tests written
     > simplecov-icov has a tool that can check tests for only changed files. this should ensure nearly 100% test coverage and catch anything that isn't tested
+- Prompt should be changed to reduce emotional language.
+    * [x] The current prompt have content that makes it easy to detect as an ai.
+    * [x] The old prompt is to complex.
+Reduce complexity